cx-language/cx/docs/book/control-flow.md

 ## continue

-Inside loops, you can skip the rest of the loop body and start executing the next iteration with the `continue` statement (not implemented yet).
+Inside loops, you can skip the rest of the loop body and start executing the next iteration with the `continue` statement.